minvws/nl-covid19-notification-app-coordination/architecture/Solution Architecture.md

 We have decided not to apply these platform specific checks.
 First, it relies on a server API at Apple and Google, which can be down and could be a privacy risk.

-The Android Developer blog states:
+Second, the Android Developer blog states:

 "*In other words, not all users who fail attestation are necessarily abusers, and not all abusers will necessarily fail attestation.
 By blocking users solely on their attestation results, you might be missing abusive users that don't fail attestations.
 Furthermore, you might also be blocking legitimate, loyal customers who fail attestations for reasons other than abuse*" (NOTE:  https://android-developers.googleblog.com/2017/11/10-things-you-might-be-doing-wrong-when.html)